How Do I Know If My Golf Cart Solenoid is Bad

 • Use the right battery: Using the wrong type of battery can damage the solenoid.
 Check your golf cart’s manual for the recommended battery type.

-See also How To Clean Golf Cart Seats
+See also How To Use A Golf Rangefinder For Hunting

 By following these tips, you can extend the life of your golf cart solenoid and avoid costly repairs.